filzl/geohash/README.md

 ### Windows
 - Open a command prompt window in the the project directory, then compile by typing `compile` and hit enter.
 ### Linux/macOS
-- Open the terminal in the project directory, then compile by typing `./compile.sh` and hit enter.
+- Open the terminal in the project directory, then compile by typing `bash compile.sh` and hit enter.

 ## Executing
 ### Windows